DevExpress/devextreme-documentation/concepts/05 Widgets/Form/20 Change Options at Runtime/05 Widget Options.md

         });
     });

-With Angular, bind the option to change to a component or element property.
+With Angular, Vue or React, bind the option to change to a component or element property.

+---

+##### Angular

     <!--HTML-->
     <dx-form